 Pediocactella bradyi, Pediocactus bradyi subsp. bradyi, Pediocactus simpsonii subsp. bradyi, Puebloa bradyi, Toumeya bradyi

 Pediocactus bradyi is a small, usually solitary cactus with globose stems that grow up to 2.4 inches (6 cm) tall and up to 2 inches (5 cm) in diameter.
-Each areole has some wool and several slightly curved, yellowish to white and up to 0.5 inches (0.5 cm) long spines.
+Each areole has some wool and several slightly curved, yellowish to white, up to 0.5 inches (0.5 cm) long spines.
 There are occasionally 1 or 2 central spines that are darker in color.
-The flowers are up to 0.8 inches (2 cm) and up to 1.6 inches (4 cm) in diameter and have red or green-striped, yellowish outer tepals and pale yellow inner tepals.
+The flowers are up to 0.8 inches (2 cm), up to 1.6 inches (4 cm) in diameter, and have red or green-striped yellowish outer tepals and pale yellow inner tepals.
 They appear in the early spring.
-The fruit is green ripening red-brown and about 0.4 inches (1 cm) long.
+Fruits are green, ripening red-brown, and about 0.4 inches (1 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 45 °F (+7.2 °C).